biomejs/biome/crates/rome_diagnostics/CONTRIBUTING.md

 - A `location` describing where the error happened.
 It can be a path to a file on the file system, a command line argument, or an arbitrary memory buffer.
-It may optionally specify a specific range within the text content of this resource, as well as embed said text content to faciliate it's retrieval when displaying code frames in the diagnostic.
+It may optionally specify a specific range within the text content of this resource, as well as embed said text content to facilitate it's retrieval when displaying code frames in the diagnostic.
 Conceptually the `location` points to a "resource" this error originated from.
 - `tags` conveying additional informations about the diagnostic: if the